ADAM-ESHAG/create_an_api/README.md

 Run ng e2e to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 # Backend :
--Connect to Mongoose, then lanche node or nodemon seveer.
+-First, connect to MongooseDB, then throw node or nodemon seveer.

-#Signup route
+# Signup route
 POST('api/auth/signup');

-#login route
+# login route
 POST('api/auth/login');

 # POST a sauce route